Hingee/UltimateMoggers/README.md

 # UltimateMoggers
-Creating a roleplay game with a naming convention of the mugging meme
+Creating a roleplay game with a naming convention of the mogging meme